 Susan joined DLLT in July 2021.
 She has a Bachelor’s degree in wildlife biology from Unity College, and a Master of Science degree in wildlife science from New Mexico State University.
 She is a Registered Maine guide and also manages Grand Lake Lodge in Grand Lake Stream.
-She has many hobbies, but a few of them include hunting, fishing, hiking, shed hunting, and traveling.
+She has many outdoor hobbies, but a few of them include hunting, fishing, hiking, shed hunting, and foraging for mushrooms.

 Education and Volunteer Coordinator

 Sarah joined DLLT in August of 2021.
 Her passion for outdoor recreation, wildlife conservation, and connecting people to nature led her to accomplish a degree in Wildlife & Conservation Biology from the University of New Hampshire.
 She enjoyed traveling the country and working many seasonal wildlife technician jobs before settling down in Princeton and coming to work at DLLT.
 You may run into her birdwatching on local hiking trails, paddling her kayak on Big Lake, or practicing nature photography around town.

 Development and Outreach Manager

 Nicole joined DLLT in July of 2022.
 She has a B.A.S. degree in Business Administration and a Master of Public Administration degree from the University of Montana.
 Previously, Nicole directed a Department of Education grant program.
 When not in the office, she enjoys exploring, swimming, reading, rabbit hunting, and trying new recipes.
 She lives in Princeton with her husband and two daughters in addition to a variety of animals.